MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/quickstart.md

 ---
 title: Reports Quickstart
 author: v-thopra
-description: Demonstrates how to get a player's Value to Date (VTD) from their Player Profile. ms.author: v-thopra ms.date: 30/10/2018 ms.topic: article
+description: Describes how to access the Game Manager reports composed from events, and broken down by dates. ms.author: v-thopra ms.date: 30/10/2018 ms.topic: article